inspec/inspec-aws/docs/resources/aws_security_group.md

 `allow_in_only` and `allow_out_only` examines if exactly one rule exists (but see `position`, below), and if it matches the criteria (this is useful for ensuring no unexpected rules have been added).
 Additionally, `allow_in_only` and `allow_out_only` do _not_ perform inexact matching; you must specify exactly the port range or IP address(es) you wish to match.

+##### Matchers search criteria

-#####The matchers accept a key-value list of search criteria.
+The matchers accept a key-value list of search criteria.
 For a rule to match, it must match all provided criteria.

-  * from_port - Determines if a rule exists whose port range begins at the specified number.
-The word 'from_' does *not* relate to inbound/outbound directionality; it relates to the port range ("counting _from_"). `from_port` is an exact criterion; so if the rule allows 1000-2000 and you specify a `from_port` of 1001, it does not match.
+  * `from_port` - Determines if a rule exists whose port range begins at the specified number.
+The word `from_` does *not* relate to inbound/outbound directionality; it relates to the port range ("counting _from_"). `from_port` is an exact criterion; so if the rule allows 1000-2000 and you specify a `from_port` of 1001, it does not match.
-  * ipv4_range - Specifies an IPv4 address or subnet as a CIDR, or a list of them, to be checked as a permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
+  * `ipv4_range` - Specifies an IPv4 address or subnet as a CIDR, or a list of them, to be checked as a permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
 Each AWS Security Group rule may have multiple allowed source IP ranges.
   * ipv6_range - Specifies an IPv6 address or subnet as a CIDR, or a list of them, to be checked as a permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
 Each AWS Security Group rule may have multiple allowed source IP ranges.
-  * port - Determines if a particular TCP/IP port is reachable. allow_in and allow_out examine whether the specified port is included in the port range of a rule, while allow_in.
+  * `port` - Determines if a particular TCP/IP port is reachable. `allow_in` and `allow_out` examine whether the specified port is included in the port range of a rule, while `allow_in`.
 You may specify the port as a string (`'22'`) or as a number.
-  * position - A one-based index into the list of rules.
+  * `position` - A one-based index into the list of rules.
 If provided, this restricts the evaluation to the rule at that position.
 You may also use the special values `:first` and `:last`. `position` may also be used to enable `allow_in_only` and `allow_out_only` to work with multi-rule Security Groups.
-  * protocol - Specifies the IP protocol. 'tcp', 'udp', and 'icmp' are some typical values.
-The string "-1" or 'any' is used to indicate any protocol.
+  * `protocol` - Specifies the IP protocol. `tcp`, `udp`, and `icmp` are some typical values.
+The string `"-1"` or `any` is used to indicate any protocol.
-  * to_port - Determines if a rule exists whose port range ends at the specified number.
-The word 'to_' does *not* relate to inbound/outbound directionality; it relates to the port range ("counting _to_"). `to_port` is an exact criterion; so if the rule allows 1000-2000 and you specify a `to_port` of 1999, it does not match.
+  * `to_port` - Determines if a rule exists whose port range ends at the specified number.
+The word `to_` does *not* relate to inbound/outbound directionality; it relates to the port range ("counting _to_"). `to_port` is an exact criterion; so if the rule allows 1000-2000 and you specify a `to_port` of 1999, it does not match.
-  * security_group - Specifies a security-group id, to be checked as permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
+  * `security_group` - Specifies a security-group id, to be checked as permissible origin (for `allow_in`) or destination (for `allow_out`) for traffic.
 Each AWS Security Group rule may have multiple allowed source or destination security groups.

         describe aws_security_group(group_name: 'mixed-functionality-group') do
           # Allow RDP from defined range
           it { should allow_in(port: 3389, ipv4_range: '10.5.0.0/16') }
           it { should allow_in(port: 3389, ipv6_range: '2001:db8::/122') }

           # Allow SSH from two ranges
           it { should allow_in(port: 22, ipv4_range: ['10.5.0.0/16', '10.2.3.0/24']) }

           # Check Bacula port range
           it { should allow_in(from_port: 9101, to_port: 9103, ipv4_range: '10.6.7.0/24') }

           # Assuming the AWS SG allows 9001-9003, use inexact matching to check 9002
           it { should allow_in(port: 9002) }

           # Assuming the AWS SG allows 10.2.1.0/24, use inexact matching to check 10.2.1.33/32
           it { should allow_in(ipv4_range: '10.2.1.33/32') }

           # Ensure the 3rd outbound rule is TCP-based
           it { should allow_in(protocol: 'tcp', position: 3') }

           # Do not allow unrestricted IPv4 access.
           it { should_not allow_in(ipv4_range: '0.0.0.0/0') }

           # Allow unrestricted access from security-group.
           it { should allow_in(security_group: 'sg-11112222') }
         end

         # Suppose you have a Group that should allow SSH and RDP from
         # the admin network, 10.5.0.0/16.
 The resource has 2 rules to
         # allow this, and you want to ensure no others have been added.